gesteves/gateway/source/blog/2006-06-08-d-link-ubuntu-how-to.html.markdown

 ---
 title: "How to get a D-Link DWL-G650+ Wi-Fi adapter to work in Ubuntu Linux 6.06"
-description: "The D-Link DWL-G650+ doesn’t work with the default firmware; here are two ways to replace it with the one that works."
+description: "The D-Link DWL-G650+ doesn’t work in Ubuntu with the default firmware; here are two ways to replace it with the one that works."
 date: 2006/06/08
 author: Guillermo Esteves
 ---